ryanpcmcquen/sublime_witness/README.md

 ## Witness color scheme for Sublime Text
-Jon Blow's Emacs scheme for Sublime.
+Jon Blow's Emacs color scheme for Sublime Text.

 There is also an [Emacs version](https://github.com/ryanpcmcquen/emacs_witness) (of course).